Come and taste freshly pounded MOCHI rice cake & delicious Chicken SUKIYAKI at a farmer’s house amongst a village of

 We will be guests at the farmhouse for an enjoyable mealtime and can enjoy chatting further with the farmer and his wife to learn more about traditional Japanese lifestyles.

 Also for lunch, the farmer will demonstrate how to cook Sukiyaki in front of you, so participate and learn.
-Many of our guests became fans of this dish made with fresh local chicken and variety of fresh vegetables just picked from the fields.
+Many of our guests became fans of this dish made with fresh local chicken and a variety of fresh vegetables just picked from the fields.
 Try this simple yet delicious dish!

 This extraordinary experience, learning about a farmer’s life coexisting with the bounty of nature, will be the highlight of your trip to Japan!

-In the afternoon, we will visit nearby Ogoto Hot Spring resort.
+In the afternoon, we will visit the nearby Ogoto Hot Spring resort.
 You can pamper yourself with a leisurely soak in the natural hot spring waters, said to be good for both beauty and health.

 The water from Ogi village streams through an underground vein before emerging as hot spring water in Ogoto, a village at the foot of the mountains.
 It has been worshipped as a miraculous hot spring for curing people’s bodies for 1200 years.